nanostores/nanostores/README.md

 for each post in the blog where you have many posts.

 Other state managers uses a single store `postsList` with an array.

-Nano Stores recommends to use a separated store for each item because of:
+Nano Stores has map templates, to use a separated store for each item because of:

 1. Performance: components can subscribe to the changes on specific post.
 2. Lists can’t reflect that only specific subset of posts was loaded from the server.

+This is advanced tool, which could be too complicated to be used on every case.
+But it will be very useful for creating libraries like `react-query`.
+See [Logux Client] for example.

 `mapTemplate(init)` creates template. `init` callback will receive item’s store and ID.